AdobeDocs/document-services/src/pages/apis/pdf-embed/why-pdf-embed.md

 ### Customizable user experience

-Choose exactly how to display a PDF and use the callbacks and annotations APIs to provide programmatic control and enable digital collaboration
+Choose exactly how to display a PDF and use the callbacks and annotations APIs to provide programmatic control and enable digital collaboration.

 <TextBlock slots="image, heading, text" width="33%" theme="light"  className="align-left icon-xl-size horizontal-align-heading" />